-This class engages in muscle repetitions while exploring the symbolic movement we each use in our daily lives.
+This circle engages in muscle repetitions while exploring the symbolic movement we each use in our daily lives.
 Simple movements like “stirring a pot,” or “fanning a flame” have meaning that is far deeper than the simple practical act.
-Each participant will be provided with fabric, sand filled ankle and wrist weights, a weighted hip belt, and sticks similar to drum sticks.
+Each participant will use bracelets and anklets with bells, a belly dancing waist wrap, and sticks similar to drum sticks.
 The teacher will give modifications for all levels of physical fitness.

 Movement Circle "Experience"

 I grew up in Los Angeles, California, and as a young child won a prize for first place in hula dancing.
 Although I did not understand anything about Polynesian culture at the time, I was inspired by the power of telling a story through movement.
 As a freshman in college, I had a roommate from Maui who invited me to live with her family during the spring and summer terms.
 While there, I immersed myself in the Polynesian culture I had been inspired by several years before.